Are You Starting To Plan For Your Employee Benefits In 2023?

 Offering a choice of Benefits

 Whether you are a large employer or a small one, there are lots of options available for employee benefits.
-Offering choice doesn’t mean it will be more expensive.
+Offering a choice doesn’t mean it will be more expensive.
+At Benefits by Design, we work with all of the Health Insurance Companies in California.
+We offer Creative Benefits.
 There are ways to establish a budget and allow employees to buy up if they want more as a payroll deduction.

 What we are seeing is that most employers are offering Kaiser and then at least one additional medical insurance company.